The Law Foundation of BC has established a fund of $500,000 for 2020 for one-time projects.

 The Law Foundation will consider proposals in areas other than those listed here as long as they fall within the program objectives of the Law Foundation.
 The Foundation is particularly interested in receiving innovative proposals that meet needs in the following areas:

-- Indigenous legal issues, including projects that advance the process of reconciliation with Canada’s Indigenous peoples, including active response to the Truth and Reconciliation Commission Report
+- Aboriginal Legal issues, including projects that advance the process of reconciliation with Canada’s Indigenous peoples, including active response to the Truth and Reconciliation Commission Report

 - Projects that meet the legal needs of children and youth